IMAGE: Youth Climate Action

 “I save and freeze vegetable offcuts and cheese rinds to make stock (in a biodegradable bag)” Serena

 Who knew teabags contain plastic?
-Try out some loose-leaf UK-grown Tregothnan Tea from Streets Cafe.
+Try out some loose-leaf UK-grown Tregothnan Tea from South By West.
 Coffee fan?
 Coffee grounds are a great fertiliser; many cafes including Waitrose give them away for free.

 Replace clingfilm with beeswax wraps; Sam at Sussex Forest Activities runs workshops for £10.